 About Our Students:

 The typical AAA scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
-The average household income of families accepted to receive scholarships is $23,559 for a family of four.
+Over 85 percent of AAA scholarship students reside in households that income-qualify for the Federal free and reduced lunch program (household incomes of less than or equal to 185 percent of federal poverty threshold).
 Many children are either below grade level, failing at their previous school or both when they receive an income-based scholarship.
 Parents, who find their children in these circumstances and care about their future, look for viable options.
 They seek an atmosphere that challenges and engages their child to reverse inappropriate learning and/or social patterns, and the lifelong negative impact they imply.
 They wish to change their child’s learning environment, acquaintances, and the unfortunate predictable outcomes associated with school failure.

 Click here for the most recent study on the learning gains for Florida income-based scholarship students.